daniel-bohen/daniel-bohen/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 My name is Daniel Bohen, and I am a computer science student broadly interested in intelligent cyber physical systems.

-Additionally, I have a strong interest in the intersection of computer science and medicine, and enjoy using machine learning and automation to assist with medical research projects and clinical tasks.
-I am currently working at the USC Information Sciences Institute for Dr. Luis Garcia on NeuroIoT.
-Our project is focusing on the development of robust, explainable decision making systems for deep brain stimulation.
-In the future, I hope to pursue a PhD in Computer Science with a focus on modeling and control of complex dynamic systems.
+I'm currently focused on neurosymbolic programming, trustworthy machine learning, and applying artificial intelligence to resource constrained environments.
+I am working at the USC Information Sciences Institute for Dr. Luis Garcia on NeuroIoT with a focus on knowledge informed egocentric understanding for safe control systems.
+Additionally, I am working as a Machine Learning Researcher for Loma Linda University Medical Center on a variety of clinical research projects.

+This summer I will be working for Lockheed Martin's autonoumous helicopter division on perception and path planning.
+Further, in the future, I hope to pursue a PhD in Computer Science with a focus on neurosymbolic programming and its applications to cyber physical systems.
+I will also likely continue to work on applying AI to healthcare tasks whenever I can.

 Find out more about me at [danielpbohen.com](https://danielpbohen.com/).
 <!--